Summary. Why yoga works to help fix your fascia “stiffness”.

 - Repetitive movements that cause imbalance, such as overdoing on one side of your body, or underdoing on the other side.

-Thickening of fascia can be reversed
+Thickening of fascia can be reversed by stretching

 Clearly, yoga is excellent for building flexibility, and it involves a lot of stretching.

 The Iyengar style of yoga that Flametree teaches, hold poses, gently, for longer periods.
 Your fascia is especially nourished by these longer holdings.

 Our emphasis on correctly aligning your body in poses, also allows your fascia and energy to flow in natural ways.